 The Company is a junior resource issuer and has no history of earnings nor has it earned revenue since commencing operations.
-The Company is concurrently advancing contiguous copper-gold resource projects in north-central British Columbia, Canada: the Stardust Project and the Kwanika Project.
+The Company is concurrently advancing contiguous copper-gold resource projects in north-central British Columbia, Canada: The Stardust Project and the Kwanika Project.
 The Stardust Project is a polymetallic carbonate replacement deposit ("CRD") with a significant history of exploration.
 The Kwanika Project is an advanced stage copper-gold project.
-The Company owns 66.95% of Kwanika Copper Corp. ("KCC"), a company incorporated under the laws of the Province of British Columbia that holds the Kwanika Project.
-The remaining 33.05% is held by Posco International Corporation ("POSCO").
+As at December 31, 2021, the Company owns 68.98% of Kwanika Copper Corp. ("KCC"), a company incorporated under the laws of the Province of British Columbia that holds the Kwanika Project.
+The remaining 31.02% is held by Posco International Corporation ("POSCO").
 The Company also owns the East Niv property in British Columbia, located 40 kilometres southwest of the Kemess Mine, and the Lorraine property, located 40 kilometres north of the Kwanika Project.
 The Company also has an option to earn a 100% interest in the Top Cat property, located 40 kilometres north of the Kwanika Project.
 The Company holds a 100% interest in a number of other regional properties, all of which are located in British Columbia.